SamShowalter/CAMeLeon/README.md

 <a name = "overview"></a>
 # Overview

-> `CAMeLeon` is a simple, flexible interface to apply CAML/CARLI to and train agents on arbitrary RL environments
+> `CAMeLeon` is a user-friendly research and development tool built to standardize RL competency assessment for custom agents and environments.

 It's ultimate goals are as follows:
-1. Provide a general grid-based interface upon which gridworld games of arbitrary complexity may be built.
+1. Provide a general grid-based interface upon which gridworld games of arbitrary complexity may be built (though any simulation can be adapted).
-2. Seamlessly integrate the general Cameleon environment interface with RLlib's distributed, high optimized training and rollout system
+2. Seamlessly integrate the general Cameleon environment interface with RLlib's distributed, highly optimized training and rollout system
 3. Ensure that arbitrary model-free (and eventually, model-based) RL algorithms may be trained on Cameleon environments through a standard CLI / API.
 4. Effectively rollout trained RL agents in environments while extensively collecting and storing their internal state through a standardized policy extractor
 5. Automatically port Cameleon rollout information into CAML's **Interestingness-xdrl** and **Imago** competency assessment packages.
+6. Dynamically track, compress, and store importance artifacts from Cameleon experiments and allow for easy posting to remote servers or other filestores.

 <a name = "install"></a>
 # Installation